karthiksreedhar/step-final/README.md

-# Congressional Hearing Summarization & Bias Detection Tool
+# Congressional Hearing Analysis Too

 This web application enables users to analyze congressional hearing transcripts for bias and generate structured summaries.
 Users can upload a PDF, paste transcript text, or (in the future) provide a URL to a hearing transcript.
 The system leverages advanced language models to identify and categorize bias, provide justifications, and collect user feedback to improve future analyses.